 Year of call: 2009

 Daniel specialises in criminal law.
 He practices throughout London, the West Midlands, the South East and on the Western circuit.

-Since qualification Daniel has undertaken increasingly serious cases and now practices predominantly in the Crown Court in all criminal matters including drug offences, serious violence, serious sexual offences, public order, crimes of dishonesty as well as large scale conspiracies to supply drugs and commit fraud.
+Daniel is an experienced criminal practitioner working predominantly in the Crown Court in all areas of crime including serious violence, drug trafficking, sexual offences and organised crime.
 He has appeared before the Court of Appeal on many occasions having been granted leave to appeal both conviction and sentence.